ticketmaster/aurora/README.md

 [![Edit 430zk16k6w](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/430zk16k6w?autoresize=1&hidenavigation=1)

-## Running the catalog locally
+## Running the catalog locally:

-In order to run the [catalog](https://code.ticketmaster.com/aurora/) locally, complete the following steps:
+In order to run the [catalog](https://code.ticketmaster.com/aurora/) locally, you are required to complete the following steps:

-1. Execute `yarn install` at this directory's root
+1. Execute `yarn install` at this directory's root.
-2. Execute `yarn catalog-start` at this directory's root
+2. Execute `yarn catalog-start` at this directory's root.
 3. Navigate to `http://localhost:4000/` or your host alias's port 4000.

-## How to use
+## How to use:

 A documentation of each component and living styleguide will be available on the brand site for Ticketmaster.com

-## Other docs
+## Other docs:

 - [Code of Conduct][coc]
 - [Contributing][contributing]
 - [Maintaining][maintaining]

-## LICENSE
+## LICENSE:

 MIT